 Q: Do I have to take the cart out every week?

 A: No, you do not have to take the cart out every week.
 If it is only partially filled one week, you might want to keep it in your garage until it is full.
 You can also hold off after a heavy snowfall.
 However, we will pick it up every week even if it is only partially full.
 It's up to you.

 Q: Is there a proper way to put the cart at the curb?

 A: Yes, there are arrows on the cart that show you which direction it should face in order for the "arm" of the truck to pick it up.
-As always, you want to keep the cart at least three feet away from you trash so they are not mixed and the "arm" has room to grab the container.
+As always, you want to keep the cart at least five feet away from your trash so they are not mixed and the "arm" has room to grab the container.
 Please keep the cart away from hydrants, poles, trees or anything that could hinder the "arm" from grabbing the cart.

 Q: When do I take the cart out?

 A: Take your cart out on your normal trash day.
 Keep in mind, all residents are supposed to place the trash and recycling out after 5:00 p.m. the night before trash day - there is an ordinance prohibiting you from putting it out earlier.
 Also, please bring the carts, as well as your garbage cans, back in as soon as possible.